Skip to main content

 Why Dataset Composition Matters for Interpretation

 A benchmark corpus biased toward SPAs would heavily favor Playwright-based tools (Firecrawl, Crawl4AI).
-A corpus biased toward static HTML would favor lightweight tools (CRW, Spider).
+A corpus biased toward static HTML would favor lightweight tools like CRW.
 Our corpus reflects a mixed workload — which is honest for most real-world use cases but means results shouldn't be extrapolated to all-SPA or all-static scenarios.

 Benchmark Setup